Coronary artery disease: Secondary prevention

 Early studies suggested that antibiotics might help patients with coronary disease reduce the risk of heart attacks and strokes.
 However, a 2021 Cochrane meta-analysis found that antibiotics given for secondary prevention of coronary heart disease are harmful to people with increased mortality and occurrence of stroke.
 So, antibiotic use is not currently supported for preventing secondary coronary heart disease.

 Neuropsychological assessment

-A thorough systematic review found that indeed there is a link between a CHD condition and brain dysfunction in females.
+A thorough systematic review found that there is a link between a CHD condition and brain dysfunction in females.
 Consequently, since research is showing that cardiovascular diseases, like CHD, can play a role as a precursor for dementia, like Alzheimer's disease, individuals with CHD should have a neuropsychological assessment.

 Treatment

-There are a number of treatment options for coronary artery disease:
+There are several treatment options for coronary artery disease: